HowProgrammingWorks/SelfAssessment/Skills/NodeJS.md

   - Strong and weak sides of node.js
   - Stateful and stateless servers
   - Nonblocking I/O and slocking code
-  - Event loop: phases
+  - Event loop: phases 🖐️ used
   - Event loop: microtasks and macrotasks
   - Garbage collection
   - Node.js LTS schedule
   - I/O-bound, CPU-bound, memory-bound tasks
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules 🖐️ used
-  - node:module
+  - node:module 🖐️ used
   - Caching in CJS and ESM
-  - Modules as singletons
+  - Modules as singletons 🖐️ used
   - Contexts and scripts node:vm
-  - Dependencies: npm, node_modules
+  - Dependencies: npm, node_modules 🖐️ used
-  - Dependencies: package.json and package lock
+  - Dependencies: package.json and package lock 🖐️ used
-  - Module-based permissions model
+  - Module-based permissions model 🖐️ used
-  - Isolation with modularity
+  - Isolation with modularity 🖐️ used
-  - Dependency injection
+  - Dependency injection 🖐️ used
   - DI containers
   - Coupling and cohesion
   - Framework agnostic approach
 - Environment
-  - Command line arguments
+  - Command line arguments 🖐️ used
-  - Node.js CLI
+  - Node.js CLI 🖐️ used
   - Process-based permissions
   - Graceful shutdown
   - Clustering